 Resource management is about making the most of the workforce you have.
 It looks beyond simple headcount and considers how allocating resources can maximize productivity and profitability.
 But many businesses still haven’t realized the benefits of resource management - like reducing bottlenecks and burnout, and improving utilization and efficiency.
 We want to change that.
 Read our deep-dive guide on resource management.

-There are lots of workforce planning tools that can help make this process quicker and easier.
+There are lots of workforce planning tools that can help support your strategic workforce planning efforts.
 And who wouldn’t want that?

-It also supports scenario modeling and capacity planning.
-And all without having to touch a cumbersome spreadsheet or complicated pivot table.
+*And all without having to touch a cumbersome spreadsheet or complicated pivot table!